-a barrier to child welfare intervention in non-familial trafficking cases.
-While CSEC victims would likely be eligible for state crime victims' compensation, several eligibility criteria may limit their ability to recover, including a bar to recovery for contributory conduct or non-cooperation with law enforcement.
+eligibility criteria may limit their ability to recover, including a bar to recovery for contributory conduct or non-cooperation with law enforcement.
 Further, state law requires the crime to be reported within five days and a claim to be filed within three years unless good cause is shown.
-Victimfriendly court procedures may be available to CSEC victims, and the "rape shield law" includes all cases of sexual misconduct to limit traumatizing cross-examination of testifying victims.
+Victim-friendly court procedures may be available to CSEC victims, and the "rape shield law" includes all cases of sexual misconduct to limit traumatizing cross-examination of testifying victims.
 Maine law does not provide a mechanism for minors to vacate delinquency adjudications related to their trafficking victimization, and juvenile records may only be sealed after a 3 year waiting period.
-Restitution for economic loss is available to all CSEC victims.
-Civil remedies are available to sex trafficking victims.
+Civil remedies are available to sex trafficking victims, but victim restitution is not mandatory.
 A civil cause of action for sex trafficking must be brought within 10 years of the time that the victim "was freed from the trafficking situation."
-Criminal actions must be brought within three or six years depending on the classification of the offense, and CSEC crimes do not have extended statutes of limitations.
+Criminal actions must be brought within three or six years depending on the classification of the offense; CSEC crimes do not have extended statutes of limitations.